Warbirds over Wanaka

 Warbirds over Wanaka is a biennial air show in Wānaka, held on the Easter weekend of even-numbered years since 1988.
 It is held at Wānaka Airport, 10 km south-east of Wānaka, in the southern South Island of New Zealand.
 Initially conceived by New Zealand live deer recovery pioneer, Sir Tim Wallis, as a show for him to display his collection of World War II aircraft, the event has grown into a major institution.
 Roads are closed and traffic is detoured around the area during the weekend.
 Hotels, motels and backpackers around Wānaka are usually booked well in advance (two years ahead).
 Accommodation is impossible to find if one does not have a booking.

 A large contingent of historic and contemporary aircraft of note from all over New Zealand and the world converges on Wānaka each second Easter for the air show.
 Numerous aviation personalities from all over the world attend Warbirds over Wanaka, Gen Chuck Yeager and Buzz Aldrin being the most notable of recent times.
 The mainstays of the display have traditionally been the aircraft from Sir Tim's Alpine Fighter Collection, based at the New Zealand Fighter Pilots' Museum.
 However, this collection is currently (2006) in the process of being broken up.
 A new charitable trust has been established to run the event in the future.

 At Easter on the alternate (odd) years a similar air show is held at Omaka air field in Blenheim in the northern South Island, under the title of Classic Fighters.
 Its emphasis is on World War I aircraft including as many as seven Fokker Dr.I triplanes.
 Also on alternate (odd) years Wings over Wairarapa airshow is held at Hood Aerodrome, Masterton, in the North Island.

 It is traditional for RNZAF aircraft heading to Wānaka for the airshow to perform aerial displays over the cities of Christchurch and Dunedin on their journey to the show.

 Events

 1988

 As well as aircraft there were displays of vintage vehicles and agricultural machinery.
 The event attracted an estimated 14,000 visitors.
 Among the aircraft was Tim Wallis's Mustang, a Hawker Sea Fury, de Havilland Venom, DC3 and Harvards.
-The RNZAF put on a display with their Red Checkers aerobatic team.
+The Royal New Zealand Air Force (RNZAF) put on a display with their Red Checkers aerobatic team.
 A profit of $41,000 was made, which was divided between the Wanaka Swimming pool and the next Warbirds event.